-Applicability - When developing a new site or making exterior modifications to an existing development, this Section details all of the landscaping, loading, parking, signage and other requirements governing development, but it does not include all required standards.
-Zone specific standards such as required yards, building height, building coverage are contained in Sections 4 through 12 for each zone, or class of zones in the case of business and residential zones, as well as for floating zones called design development districts, found in Miscellaneous Section 13. standards and general exceptions in Section 14 can also modify standards from those contained in this Section as well as those for specific zones in Sections 4 through 12.
+Applicability - When developing a new site or making exterior modifications to an existing development, this Section details all of the landscaping, lighting, loading, parking, signage and other requirements governing development, but it does not include all required standards.
+Zone specific standards such as required yards, building height, and building coverage are contained in Sections 4 through 12 for each zone, or class of zones in the case of business and residential zones, as well as for floating zones called design development districts, found in Section 13.
+Miscellaneous and standards general exceptions in Section 14 can also modify standards from those contained in this Section as well as those for specific zones in Sections 4 through 12.